 Volunteer Skippers offer lessons and casual harbor cruises, with the goal of including people of all ages* and abilities.
-We sail a 17ft O’Day Day Sailer, a great teaching boat for beginners and a fun dinghy for more experienced sailors to enjoy the fundamentals of boat handling.
-We run sails in light-to-moderate winds, and when we have 2-3** crew members signed up for the sail.
+We sail a 17-foot O’Day Day Sailer, a great teaching boat for beginners and a fun dinghy for more experienced sailors to enjoy the fundamentals of boat handling.
+We run sails in light-to-moderate winds and when we have two to three** crew members signed up for the sail.

 *Children under 15 years old must be accompanied by an adult.

-**We may accept 4 crew members if 2 of them are children.
+**We may accept four crew members if two of them are children.

-Lew is a seasoned sailor who stepped up to help get our sailing program underway again.
-He enjoys taking folks out on the water and has generously volunteered the use of his both his sailboat and his time.
+Lew is a seasoned sailor who enjoys taking folks out on the water.
+He has generously volunteered the use of both his sailboat and his time.

-Laura learned to sail at summer camp as a kid, taught sailing at the same camp, and raced competitively in college.
-She has taught children and adults to sail in settings ranging from urban riverways to coastal harbors, to rural lakes.
-Laura loves empowering others to feel confident managing a boat and reading the wind, while finding enjoyment and thrill in moving through the water.
+Laura learned to sail at summer camp and raced competitively in college.
+She has taught children and adults to sail in settings ranging from urban riverways to coastal and rural lakes.
+Laura loves empowering others to feel confident managing a boat and while finding enjoyment in moving through the water.

 How to Sign Up and

-Skippers reserve the right to remove a sailor from the roster for an upcoming sail (with notification), if that person has been a no-show or a last-minute cancellation on two prior occasions.
-We want this program to be accessible to as many people as possible, so we prioritize slots for first and second-time sailors with our program, especially early in the sailing season.
+Skippers reserve the right to remove a sailor from the roster for an upcoming sail (with notification), if that person has been a no-show or a last-minute cancellation on two previous occasions.
+We want this program to be accessible to as many people as possible, so we prioritize slots for first- and second-time sailors with our program, especially early in the sailing season.

 Skippers may cancel a sail if winds are insufficient or excessive; if thunderstorms are threatening; if only one person is signed up for the sail; or if any other circumstances interfere to prohibit a successful sail.
 Skippers will, of course, give as much advance notice to the crew as possible.